JuliaAttic/QuDirac.jl/docs/inner_products.md

 (sqrt(((⟨ 1 | 3 ⟩^2) + 1)))

 julia> typeof(s)
-ScalarExpr (constructor with 4 methods)
+InnerExpr (constructor with 4 methods)

 julia> s * ket(1,2,3)
 Ket{UndefinedInner,3,Number} with 1 state(s):
   (sqrt(((⟨ 1 | 3 ⟩^2) + 1))) | 1,2,3 ⟩
 ```

-The `inner_eval` function can be used to re-evaluate `ScalarExpr`s by mapping a function to each unresolved inner product:
+The `inner_eval` function can be used to re-evaluate `InnerExpr`s by mapping a function to each unresolved inner product:

 ```
 julia> s = (e^(bra(1,2) * ket(3,4)) + (bra(5,6)*ket(7,8))im)^4